 The bubbling pool

-If you do continue on to Jost Van Dyke, the bubbling pool is an absolute must-see.
+If you do continue sailing towards Jost Van Dyke, the bubbling pool is an absolute must-see.
 This tidal pool feels like a natural Jacuzzi!
-When the Atlantic is calm, sadly there won’t be any bubbles, but if you time it right, it’s a really fun spot to visit.
+When the Atlantic is calm, sadly there won’t be any bubbles, but it’s an exciting spot to visit if you time it right.
 Make sure to check how calm the sea is on the north shore before you go to avoid disappointment.
 This great natural spot is just a ten-minute hike from Foxy’s Taboo restaurant.
-Follow the path from the restaurant, through the waist high, wild sage bushes, and you can’t go wrong.
+Follow the path from the restaurant through the waist-high, wild sage bushes, and you can’t go wrong.

 Smugglers Cove beach

-This secluded and sheltered spot can be found at the far western end of Tortola.
-Escape the crowded tourist hot spots, to find the most tranquil, undisturbed beach.
+You can find this secluded and sheltered spot at the far western end of Tortola.
+Escape the crowded tourist hot spots to find the most tranquil, undisturbed beach.
 This area is another great spot for snorkelling; you can swim right by the sea turtles who can be found just off the shore.
 Don’t miss the old car used in the 1990 remake of The Old Man and the Sea.
 Soak up the fantastic views and the peace and quiet!